Hanitapatel/kickstarter-analysis/README.md

 Added Average Donations column to help Louise set up her incentives by looking at the amount pledged previously by people.
 Added two more columns to split parent category and subcategory from category and subcategory column by using the text to column option.

 Creat pivot tabls to summerise and visulize data better.
-Created piviot table to see how all the fundraising category perfom by adding pivot table in category statestic tab.
+Created piviot table into category statestic tab to see how all the fundraising category perfom.
 This pivot table help summrise outcomes by category and by looking at the table we can say that theater has most amout of successful kickstarters and Journalism has least amout of kickstarters.
 We can filter it by country if we like to visualize outcomes by countrie.